yancanmao/ray-cluster-debug-vscode/README.md

 Make sure to extract the command printed from the above `print(command)` modification.

+👉 Refer to the provided `launch.json` template in the repo for example arguments.

 ---

 ## 3. Build Ray with Debug Symbols